Sharykhin/golang-todos/README.md

 Status: 200 OK
 ```
 Filter params:
 - *limit*  - number | default:10.
-Number of todos that should be return in response
+Number of todos that should be return in a response
 - *offset* - number | default:0.
-The offset of todos in response
+The offset of todos in a response

 JSON-out:
 ```json